belohoub/UBcards/README.md

 [![UBcards](https://github.com/belohoub/UBcards/blob/master/app/graphics/ubcards256.png?raw=true)](https://github.com/belohoub/UBcards/)

-## Migrating from the Aplikace Card Wallet App
+## Migrating from the Card Wallet App

 The migration is allowed by the shell script, not by the UI.
 This is because the application isolation complicates the user-friendly implementation and yes, I'm lazy, and I think this one-time step is OK for most users :-)